cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 ### Clothing

-_
+Shakespeare uses clothes as a metaphor throughout Macbeth.
+There are thirty and forty clothing images in Macbeth.
+When Ross hails Macbeth as Thane of Cawdor.
+Macbeth asks **"Why do you dress me in borrowed robes?"** Shakespeare uses clothing as a way of talking about appearance versus reality.
+Dressing someone as a king doesn't make them a king.
+The repetition of this images drives the idea home.
+Banquo notices Macbeth is distracted when he is named Thane of Cawdor, and he observes to Ross **"New honours came upon him, Like our strange garments, cleave not to their mould But with me aid of use."** Just before Macbeth is going to kill Duncan he hesitates and tells his wife he wants to enjoy his new title like clothes **"Which would be worn now in their newest gloss/Not cast aside so soon."** Lady Macbeth also uses the metaphor of clothing to respond **"Was hope drunk/Wherein you dressed yourself?"** Following the murder of Duncan.
+Macduff bids farewell to Ross, **"Lest our old robes sit easier than our new."** The old robes refer to Duncan's royal garments; the new robes will be Macbeth's.
+The reference to 'our' alludes to the fact that everyone in Scotland will be affected by the new king's reign.
+As the armies gather in front of the play, various noblemen comment on Macbeth's tyrannical rule Angus says: **"Those he commands move only in command, Nothing in love.
+Now does he feel his title.
+Hung loose about him, like a giant's robe upon a dwarfish thief."
+Macbeth is ill suited to the kingship because he has stolen a title that was not his.
+Compared to the rightful king, Macbeth is a tiny, insignificant figure.
+He asks that his armour be brought when he hears that none of his Thanes will fight for him.
+Maybe, he feels more comfortable in the role of soldier and wants to revert to the man he was at the start of the story.
+Most of the images refer to one of the plays central themes - the protagonist's failure to fit into his role as a king - and illustrate the highly complex character.

 ### Nature

 Macbeth is typical of Shakespeare's tragedies in that the natural world of the play reflects key aspects of the plot.
 The imagery of disease acts as a metaphor for evil.
-Nature or the natural world also represents feelings for the actions of the characters and it therefore reflects their emotional state, this is known as pathetic fallacy
+Nature or the natural world also represents feelings for the actions of the characters and it therefore reflects their emotional state, this is known as pathetic fallacy.

 The opening scene of Macbeth gives us an indication of the Witches' nature and intentions.
 They meet on a heath in a foul mist and plan their next gathering "In thunder, lightening, or in rain".
-Stormy weather is a sign that evil is afoot
+Stormy weather is a sign that evil is afoot.

 When the Sergeant is describing to Duncan in Act 1 Scene 2, he also uses storm imagery, subtly linking Macbeth to the Witches and prefiguring the disorder that is to come: "As whatever the sun 'gins his reflection. / Shipwrecking storms and direful thunders break, / So from that spring whence comfort seemed to come. / Discomfort swells."